EuropeanTestingConference/europeantestingconference/_topics/chris-matts.md

 ---
+speaker: Chris Matts
-title: Chris Matts - We don't need testers!
+title: We don't need testers!
 What we really need is testers!
 id: chris-matts
 keynote: true
 ---